Commentary on Judgment Cass. civ., Section III, No. 21087 of 2015: Assessment of Moral Damages

 • The lack of adequate reasoning renders the decision arbitrary and uncontrollable.

-This ruling aligns with the jurisprudential principles already established by the Court of Cassation, according to which the equitable assessment of damages must always consider the specificities of the concrete case.
+This judgment aligns with the jurisprudential principles already established by the Court of Cassation, according to which the equitable assessment of damages must always consider the specific circumstances of the concrete case.

 Conclusions

 The Court of Cassation, with judgment No. 21087 of 2015, reiterates the importance of reasoning in civil law, especially when it comes to the assessment of moral damages.
-The decision of the Court of Appeal was quashed, with a referral for a new evaluation, so that adequate justification is given for the quantification of the damage, respecting the rights of the victim's relatives.
-This represents an important step towards a fairer and more transparent justice system that recognizes the value of human suffering in situations of severe loss.
+The Court of Appeal's decision was quashed, with referral for a new assessment, so that adequate justification is provided for the quantification of damages, respecting the rights of the victim's relatives.
+This is an important step towards a fairer and more transparent justice system, which recognizes the value of human suffering in situations of grave loss.